malivaapps/script-collection/README.md

 # script-collection

-### What for this repo?
+### What is this repo for?

-This repo is for saving the scripts that will help the development of Maliva App
+This repo is for saving the scripts that will help the development of <kbd>Maliva</kbd> App